 Newsletter on Outcomes Assessment

 Outcomes Assessment results used to be stored in CurricUNET: Public can search the results and reflections of outcomes assessments by course.
-We’ve now moved to eLumen, and though currently, only employees have access to eLumen, we’re trying to use the report-generating system within the database to inform our community of the aggregated results.

-Publicizing Outcomes-Assessment Data & Analyses internally and externally:

-Internally:

-· Within eLumen, we have the report generating and sharing function.

-o Information can be shared between faculty members by playing a variety of roles such as course coordinator (oversees a set of courses such as all sections of ENGL 101), department coordinator (oversees all courses within the department), division coordinator (oversees the whole division—this is usually a faculty rep and the dean), and the SLO coordinator (known as Data Steward) who oversees the entire school—curricular and co-curricular services).
+With the move to eLumen, aggregated results of student learning will soon be available for the community to view.

-· We have the reflection template to store, view, and share our reflections on student learning

-· Faculty members have the ability and the freedom to discuss their student data and student learning reflections at the course level or the departmental level or the program level.
-This is sometimes achieved in department meetings
+eLumen, includes a report generating and sharing function.
+Information can be shared between faculty members through a structure of permissions, enabling people who serve in different institutional roles to view different elements of the report.
+A reflection template enables faculty to store, view, and share reflections on student learning.
+Faculty members have the ability and the freedom to discuss their student data and student learning reflections at the course level or the departmental level or the program level.
+Assessment mapping has provided course level learning outcomes that roll up to institutional learning outcomes to provide an aggregate view of student learning at the College.
+(Mapped assessment data)

 3. The assessment results of student learning and student achievement in the baccalaureate program is used in the communication of academic quality.

-Externally:

-· College plans to have assessment mapping days or assessment discussion days, where faculty can come together and discuss their findings about student learning.

-· The analyses and discoveries will be documented and publicized on the Assessment site in the form of videos and documents.

-With regard to the baccalaureate degree, the same processes are followed as for the AS/AA/Certificate courses, and once the program begins delivery of coursework, then assessment will begin.
+Assessment results of student learning and student achievement in the baccalaureate degree will follow the same processes as those followed for AS/AA/Certificate courses.
+Assessments will begin with the delivery of the program in fall 2017.
 Analysis and Evaluation:

-MJC Communicates results of success, retention, and completion through common avenues such as the Scorecard, ACCJC annual reports, and also on the MJC Research and Planning website.
-Information that correlates regarding career planning and corresponding wages is also available when exploring CTE programs.
+MJC communicates results of success, retention, and completion through common avenues such as the Scorecard, ACCJC annual reports, and through dashboards on the MJC Research and Planning website.
+Information that documents career planning and corresponding wages is also available when exploring CTE programs.
+Learning assessment, including disaggregated data, is analyzed through assessment data and learning outcomes that are mapped up through ILOs.
+Student achievement data is also assessed through council and committee discussion and individual review of institutional data.
+With the acquisition and implementation of additional analytic tools, the College is beginning to recognize the important intersection of student learning and student achievement.
+Future analysis will develop greater capacity to identify ways to improve both measures.

-The current practice is for analysis of assessments to be communicated through program review; however, once migration to eLumen is complete, there will be new avenues for standardized reporting and dissemination of assessment results and analysis.

 Standard I.C.4